How can you fund the costs of litigation?

-- No win no fee (old style CFA, or Conditional Fee Agreement) arrangements: these are still available for certain types of cases, such as slander and libel cases.
+- No win no fee (old style CFA, or Conditional Fee Agreement) arrangements: these are only available now in very few cases.
 If your matter is suitable for a "no win no fee" arrangement, you would not pay us anything at all (except for out of pocket expenses such as Court fees) if you went to trial and lost your case.
 This means that we are sharing the risk of the litigation with you and you will have our full support throughout your claim.
 If you win, you would become responsible for our fees, plus a success fee, the majority of which we should be able to recover from your opponent in slander and libel cases.

 - No win low fee CFA, or Conditional Fee Agreement: under this type of arrangement you would pay us a percentage of our fees as the matter progresses, for example 50% of our usual rates, plus out of pocket expenses.
 If you lose, that is all you pay us.
 If you win, we would charge the remainder of our fees, plus a success fee (which we would agree between us at the outset).
 You would only be responsible for the out of pocket expenses, the proportion of our fees that we cannot recover from your opponent and for your success fee.